ypa/doolay/deploy_tools/deployment_notes.md

 From the your own workstation or laptop push your changes and branch to Github.
 Then run:
 ```
-source ../environments/doolay_dev/bin/activate # on Mac mini to activate the virtual env
+# from thinkpad
 cd deploy_tools
 fab deploy:host=staging.doolay.com

+# Do this first from Mac mini
+source ../environments/doolay_dev/bin/activate # on Mac mini to activate the virtual env
 ```

 ### Restart gunicorn